techboulnp-gif/Splunk-SOC-Lab/README.md

 ![Sysmon Configuration Error](Phase%201/Sysmon_Error.png)

 ### 3️⃣ Step 3: Data Ingestion Verification
 Before launching the attack, I needed to verify the data pipeline was functional.
-I accessed the Splunk Web UI on port 8000 and ran a broad SPL query (`index="endpoint_logs"`) to confirm that raw telemetry from the DC01 host was successfully populating the dashboard in real-time.
+I accessed the Splunk Web UI on port 8000 and ran a broad SPL query (`index="endpoint_logs"`) to confirm that raw telemetry from the DC01 host was successfully populating the dashboard in real time.

 ![Data Ingestion Check](Phase%201/3_Data_Ingestion_Check.png)